Text Features: Definition, Examples, and How to Use Them

 5. Table of Content

-A table of content is a list at the beginning of most written materials that outline chapters and their respective sub-sections accompanied by their corresponding page numbers.
+A table of contents is a list at the beginning of most written materials that outlines chapters and their respective sub-sections accompanied by their corresponding page numbers.

-A table of content page format includes a title at the very top, chapters, and sub-titles in chronological order with page numbers at the end of the line.
+A table of contents page format includes a title at the very top, chapters, and sub-titles in chronological order with page numbers at the end of the line.

 6. Captions